annhmai-hoang/ChickenSoup/README.md

 ## Features
 - **Create Entries**: Log your experiences, add descriptions, and categorize your entries.
 - **Upload Pictures**: Upload and display images along with your entries.
 - **Jolly Button**: A fun, motivational button to brighten up your day!
+Try clicking it more than just once!

 ## Prerequisites
 - [.NET 6 SDK or higher](https://dotnet.microsoft.com/download)